LightSys/kardia/kardia-db/LiquibaseInstructions.md

 4. Do NOT reame a column to or add a column with the old name of a column that has been renamed in this same set of changes
 5. Do NOT mix dropping tables with renaming tables or adding tables
 	- Note: be careful when renaming tables which are also having columns modified.
 A similarity huristic is used to match renamed tables to thier new names.
 If the table changes too much, the function may make inaccurate assumptions.
+6. Do NOT have the primary key order and the column order in a table differ.

 **Note:** Rules 1 through 4 apply to changes on a single table, while rule 5 refers to changes to table names.
+Rule 6 applies to the ordering of columnss within a table.

  These rules are designed to keep changest to tables conisting of renames, adds, drops, and reorderings from reaching ambiguous states
 - Operations like changing data types or changing primary keys will not conflict and are thus not considered